siddhantprateek/qdrant/README.md

 - [x] Have a recovery mechanism from backup for the database.
 - [ ] Develop an efficient mechanism to ingest around 1 million records in the database.
 - [x] Set up observability and performance monitoring with alerts on the system. _in progress_
-- [ ] Use Terraform to spin up the required resources. _in progress_
+- [x] Use Terraform to spin up the required resources.

 ## Tech Stack